pdamicoORCL/pdamicoORCL/linuxInstall.md

 ```
 ## Logout from node-2

+Type "exit" and press Enter, or press **Ctrl**-D. You should still be at a terminal, but now you are back in node-1

-## Set topology from terminal on node-1
+## Set Topology from terminal on node-1

 ```
 tsm topology set-process -n node2 -pr clustercontroller -c 1